licia-maps/AirBnB-EDA/README.md

 ## Folder Structure
 The project is organised with the following folder structure:
-- **Task 3 - AirBnB data**: contains the source code along with comments to explain the code and the original AirBnB dataset
+- **Task 3 - AirBnB Data**: contains the source code along with comments to explain the code and the original AirBnB dataset

 ## Description of the data
 The dataset contains information about the various accommodations available throughout the five boroughs of New York.
 It contains data such as: